 Challenges Actions to address Challenges Insufficient staff The department advertised two electrical artisan positions.
 Interviews were held in November 2022.
 Appointments are pending due to qualification verifications.
 Insufficient bulk capacity in Clanwilliam Construction of the 66 kv overhead line started in September 2022 (phase one).
 The tender for the 10 MVA substation has been advertised.
+The Construction of the new 66kV overhead line is at 80% completed.
+The construction of the new 10MVA substation will commence within the current financial year

-Electricity Challenges
+Table 45: Electricity Challenges